Links on Android Authority may earn us a commission. Learn more.

 7. The Beatles: Eight Days a Week

-This documentary tells the story of The Beatles, as well as revealing their philosophy, their way of life, and what their music meant to the members.
+This documentary tells the story of The Beatles and reveals their philosophy, way of life, and what their music meant to the members.
 It’s a must-watch for any Beatles fan, as well as easily being one of the best documentaries on Hulu.

 9. I Am Greta

 Greta Thunberg became an international focus on the climate change debate in 2018.
-The teenager from Sweden decided to not attend school as a way to protest how climate change is being handled by governments.
-The reaction was swift, with many praising her efforts, while others claiming she had no business commenting on these matters.
+The teenager from Sweden decided not to attend school as a way to protest how governments are handling climate change.
+The reaction was swift, with many praising her efforts while others claiming she had no business commenting on these matters.
 This Hulu documentary portrays Thumberg’s public and private life, including her sailing journey across the Atlantic in 2019 to visit the US and speak at the United Nations.

 Apollo 11 continues to be the most known space mission.
 It was the first time a human stepped on the surface of the moon, but the daunting challenge came with extensive planning and preparations.
 Watch as it all unfolds with audio recordings, images, and video of a the event, as well as its participants, which include renown Neil Armstrong.